How to Create rules in Outlook to manage inbox efficiently?

 Scenario:

-1. Consider you have to submit a project report at the end of month, hence you have categorized all project mails to be referred as Blue color using Color Categorize option.
+1. Consider you have to submit a project report at the end of the month, hence you have categorized all project mails to be referred to as Blue color using the Color Categorize option.

-2. Since you have number of other mails from same project (Blue Category), that do not need any reference for this specific report, you can use outlook rules to segregate the required mails as follows:
+2. Since you have a number of other emails from the same project (Blue Category), that do not need any reference for this specific report, you can use Outlook rules to segregate the required emails as follows:

-Step 1: Create new folder as Sample Project
+Step 1: Create a new folder as Sample Project

-Step 2: Open Rules by following above discussed method, Select Apply rule on messages I receive
+Step 2: Open Rules by following the above-discussed method, Select Apply rule on messages I receive

-Step 3: List of 31 Rules will be displayed Check Assigned to Category category option from Step 1 box.
-From the Step 2 box choose blue color by clicking on Category
+Step 3: A list of 31 Rules will be displayed.
+Check the Assigned to Category category option from the Step 1 box.
+From the Step 2 box.
+C.hoose a blue color by clicking on Category.

-Step 4: In the next window choose move it to the Specified folder option from Step 1 box.
-In the Step 2 box choose the Sample Project folder by clicking on Specified
+Step 4: In the next window choose Move it to the Specified folder option from Step 1 In Step 2.
+Choose the Sample Project folder by clicking on Specified

 Review the options and proceed with Finish.
-Your new rule displayed on the main window.
+Your new rule is displayed on the main window.

 To confirm click Apply

-Although the process involved for creating an Outlook rule is the same from Rules Wizard step as shown in above procedure for Outlook 2016, we shall provide steps to help you navigate to the Rules options in various older versions of Outlook
+Although the process involved in creating an Outlook rule is the same as the Wizard step as shown above procedure for Outlook 2016, we shall provide steps to help you navigate to the Rules options in various older versions of Outlook

 Outlook 2007: